antmicro/renode-linux-runner-action/README.md

 ## Kernel

-This action offers to replace the Linux image on which the tests are run and mount the [file system image](#image).
-More information on how to do it [here](docs/Kernel.md).
+It is possible to replace the Linux image on which the tests are run and mount the [file system image](#image).
+More information on how to do it can be found [in the 'Kernel' section of the docs](docs/Kernel.md).

 ## Board